Construction Automation, Worker Safety, and the Proliferation of Multinational Projects

 Construction automation also makes it easier and safer to inspect and monitor construction sites.
 Drones, who can work 24/7 unlike humans, are already hovering over jobsites, capturing details from remote or dangerous areas, making construction sites safer for human beings while providing automated computer systems immediate access to mission critical data.

 As I noted earlier, communication and collaboration are much more difficult on megaprojects and multinational projects.
 And if accidents are more likely to occur when communication and collaboration is poor, the risk of accident due to poor communication is greater on multinational projects.
 In this respect, construction firms should consider providing devices, like smartphones, which allow fast and efficient communication among team members and equipping those mobile devices with construction productivity software.
 Productivity software created for the construction industry improves communication and collaboration, giving you an advantage when trying to protect workers.
-Ensuring that workers have the latest information and current documentation can help decrease accidents and injury.
+Ensuring that workers have the latest information and current documentation can help decrease accidents and injury and improve construction site safety on a whole.

 Avoid Well Known Operational Hazards